+Almost all of the surrounding vegetation was cleared for farmland in the 1830’s, starting only months after Batman and Fawkner arrived.
+The adjacent open paddocks are probably the oldest land still being farmed in Melbourne.
 In 1839 it became part of the “Charterisville Estate” which was established by David Charteris McArthur who was the Melbourne manager of the Bank of Australasia [forerunner of the ANZ Bank].
-Most of the native vegetation was cleared and gardens, orchards and vineyards were planted around the billabong.
+Gardens, orchards and vineyards were planted around the billabong.

 Charterisville House (which still exists on Burke Road North) was used extensively by the Heidelberg School Impressionists from around 1890 to 1900.
 Many of these great artists would have stood next to this billabong admiring its Australian aesthetics.
 The Artist’s Trail painting “Moonrise” by Phillips Fox shows the billabong in 1900.

 In 1912 Chinese established market gardens around the billabong.
 These lasted until the enormous flood of 1934 when everything was washed away.
-The Chinese wall nearby is a relic of this era.
+The Chinese wall in the entry channel is a relic of this era.

 Flood events along the Yarra River are less common nowadays due to the Upper Yarra Dam, extraction of water and climate change induced lower rainfall.
 However, the Phillips Fox Billabong is the billabong in the park which most frequently contains water in these drier times.
 This is due to it having a low entry level for floodwater and it receives runoff from the adjacent escarpment.
 There is no stormwater system along The Boulevard above the billabong to divert water straight into the river.
 Instead rainwater is able to flow into the billabong or soak into the groundwater table which then feeds the billabong.
 Prior to European settlement this replenishment of billabongs from local water was actually critical for billabong health.
 Stormwater systems and lowered water tables are now posing major problems to our billabongs.